skapral/pragmaticobjects/oo-equivalence/INTERNALS.md

 ### Natural equivalence

 In Java, there are certain classes, that don't implement `EObject`, but behave like they are equivalence-compliant.
 Examples are boxed primitives and `java.util.UUID`.
-The special trait about all of them is that they are immutable and reproducible (one can recreate same instances of them in any context).
+The special trait about all of them is that they are immutable and different instances of the same value don't impact the result of execution where they participate in.
 Later in this document, I will call such classes "natural-equivalence-compliant", and two equivalent instances of these classes --- naturally equivalent.

 For natural-equvalence-compliant objects, exclusions from the rules above are made: despite the fact that they don't extend `EObject`, they are still compared by means of calling `equals` on them, and treated by the `oo-equivalence` as like they are equivalence-compliant.

-A list of naturally-equivalent classes is currently hardcoded in [EObject](equivalence-base/src/main/java/com/pragmaticobjects/oo/equivalence/base/EObject.java).
+A list of naturally-equivalent classes is currently hardcoded in [EquivalenceLogic](equivalence-base/src/main/java/com/pragmaticobjects/oo/equivalence/base/EquivalenceLogic.java).
 Hardcode is a temporal measure.

 Also, it is possible to enforce equivalence check for a certain attribute of an object, annotating it with @EquivalenceHint annotation, like in example below: